Entire home

 Parking

 Sheepfold Cottage is set amongst a small group of cottages, with parking for 1 car immediately outside the cottage.
+Parking for a second car available on request.

 Unfortunately, there is no facility for charging an electric car.